joelouthan/theologic.us/content/posts/prayers/2020-06-20-daily_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 43:16-20
+Thus says the LORD,
+who makes a way in the sea,
+a path in the mighty waters,
+who brings forth chariot and horse, army and warrior;
+they lie down, they cannot rise, they are extinguished, quenched like a wick:
+“Remember not the former things, nor consider the things of old.
+Behold, I am doing a new thing;
+now it springs forth, do you not perceive it?
+I will make a way in the wilderness and rivers in the desert.
+The wild beasts will honor me, the jackals and the ostriches, for I give water in the wilderness, rivers in the desert, to give drink to my chosen people, the people whom I formed for myself that they might declare my praise.
 </pre>

+My Lord

+You did not intend for me to wander forever or be counted as your enemy.

+Your way was your Son.
+And he loved me and gave himself for me.

+Thank you for saving me.
+Thank you for drawing me close.
+I love you.

 Heal Ron & Karen